Daily Worker

-The Daily Worker was a newspaper published in Chicago, founded by communists, socialists, union members, and other activists.
+The Daily Worker was a leftist newspaper published in Chicago and later New York City, founded by communists, socialists, union members, and other activists.
 Publication began in 1924.
-It generally reflected the prevailing views of members of the Communist Party USA (CPUSA); it also reflected a broader spectrum of left-wing opinion.
+The publication generally promoted the prevailing views of the Communist Party USA (CPUSA); it also reflected a broader spectrum of left-wing opinion.

 At its peak, the newspaper achieved a circulation of 35,000.
 Contributors to its pages included Robert Minor and Fred Ellis (cartoonists), Lester Rodney (sports editor), David Karr, Richard Wright, John L. Spivak, Peter Fryer, Woody Guthrie, and Louis F. Budenz.
+The newspaper ceased daily publication in 1958 and transitioned to weekly publication under various names until 2010.
+Several online news and opinion outlets now claim to be the legitimate successor to The Daily Worker.

-All works of the Daily Worker prior to 1964, are now in the public domain due to the nonrenewal of their copyright status.
+All works of the Daily Worker prior to 1964 are now in the public domain due to the nonrenewal of their copyright status.

 History

 Origins

+January 23, 1924, edition, covering the death of Vladimir Lenin.

 The origins of the Daily Worker were with the weekly Ohio Socialist published by the Socialist Party of Ohio in Cleveland from 1917 to November 1919.
 The Ohio party joined the nascent Communist Labor Party of America (CLP) at the 1919 Emergency National Convention.

 The Ohio Socialist only used whole numbers.
 Its final issue was #94 November 19, 1919.
 The Toiler continued this numbering, even though a typographical error made its debut issue #85 November 26, 1919.
 Beginning sometime in 1921 the volume number IV was added, perhaps reflecting the publications fourth year in print, though its issue numbers continued the whole number scheme.
 The final edition of the Toiler was Vol IV #207 January 28, 1922.
 The Worker continued the Toilers numbering during its run Vol. IV #208 February 2, 1922 to Vol. VI #310 January 12, 1924.
 The first edition of Daily worker was numbered Vol. I #311.

 The Ohio Socialist became Toiler in November 1919.
 In 1920, with the CLP going underground, Toiler became the party's "aboveground" newspaper published by "The Toiler Publishing Association."
 It remained as the Cleveland aboveground publication of the CLP and its successors until February 1922.

 In December 1921 the "aboveground" Workers Party of America was founded and the Toiler merged with Workers Council of the Workers' Council of the United States to found the six page weekly The Worker.

 This became the Daily Worker beginning January 13, 1924.

 In 1927, the newspaper moved from Chicago to New York.